TryToLiveAlon/stream-store/README.md

 - `/start` : By This Command You Can Check Bot Is Alive Or Not
 - `/link` : By This Command You Can Generate A Shareable Link Of File By Replying This Command To That File
+- `/plink` :By This Command You Can Generate A Shareable FILE PROTECT Link Of File By Replying This Command To That File
 - `/base_site` : By This Command You Can Set Your Url Shortner Domain [Use Like This /base_site domain.com]
 - `/api` : By This Command You Can Set Your Url Shortner Api [Use Like This /api (your api key)]
 - `/broadcast` : By Using This Command You Can Broadcast A Message To Your Bot User, Reply This Command To Broadcast Message [Clone Bot Owner Only Command]